Leftist Jews — Part I: Jewish Uncle Toms

 - Join pro-BDS demonstrations, write in favour of BDS whether academic boycott or otherwise, vote in support of BDS declarations in their organizations.

 - Promote the one-state solution whereby Judea & Samaria, currently under conjoint Israeli and Palestinian Authority administration, joins with Israel making one indivisible state from the Mediterranean to the Jordan River.
 It is unclear what name they anticipate would be attached to this new entity.
 It is abundantly clear, however, that whatever it would be called it would signal the death knell of the Jewish population between the river and the sea.
+(UPDATE 16.10.19: There are now a number of different options suggested and a one-state solution may not be the demographic danger it was one thought to be.
+The current equivalent to this item is the leftist opposition to the Nation State Law, suggesting that Israel should not be a Jewish state but a state of all its citizens, meaning that the national anthem, flag and other Jewish symbols are up for challenge in a court of law, as Adalah seeks to do.)

 - Blame Israel (Netanyahu) for forestalling negotiations for a two-state solution in spite of the fact that all previous negotiated terms were rejected by Arafat and then Abbas.